 If you install any kitchen backsplash material other than wallpaper, you'll be increasing the thickness of the wall, so you'll have to extend the outlets.
 You do this with inexpensive plastic outlet extenders, which are available at any hardware store.
 They are rectangular frames that fit inside the existing outlet boxes to bring their front edges flush with the backsplash surface.

-Before you install the kitchen backsplash, turn off the power to the outlets that need to be moved, remove the cover plates, unscrew the outlets and pull them out of the boxes.
-Cut the backsplash material to fit around the boxes and after installation is complete, fit each outlet through an extender, which sits flush against the backsplash surface, and then screw the outlet to the original box using longer screws if necessary.
+Before you install the kitchen backsplash, turn off the power to the outlets that need to be extended, remove the cover plates, unscrew the outlets and pull them out of the boxes.
+Cut the backsplash material to fit around the boxes and after installation is complete, fit each outlet through an extender, which sits flush against the backsplash's exposed surface, and then screw the outlet to the original box using longer screws if necessary.
 There's no need to disconnect the wires.

 Kitchen Backsplash Installation Tips